 Such behavioral studies analyze issues like why diabetes patients are unable to maintain daily practices that would better control their disease, or why elderly patients fail to take the prescribed medications that can dramatically improve their conditions, or what incentives might induce obese individuals to achieve sustainable change in their lifestyles and eating habits.

-Scott Halpern, MD, PhD, MBE, pitches his team's time-limited incentives idea.
+The Perelman School of Medicine's Scott Halpern, MD, PhD, MBE, pitches his team's time-limited incentives idea.
 The team was later merged into a larger finalist team that produced one of the tournament's winning proposals.

 "The fundamental challenge with most research," said Volpp, "is that when you have an opt-in process enrollment rates will always be far below 100%.
 And those rates vary by a number of factors including the ease of enrollment, the ease of being a participant in a project, the degree of complexity, and the type of incentives involved.
 Higher rates of participation speed the efficiency of conducting a study and, from a scientific standpoint, are very important because higher participation better reflects the characteristics of the population we're trying to engage."

 Increase recruitment The Cape May retreat innovation tournament was aimed at identifying new ideas to study as potential methods for increasing peoples' willingness to take part in these larger behavior-related studies.

 To get the tournament rolling, 51 health services researchers were divided up into 17 teams of three.
 They were told that the winning team would get a $10,000 grant to fund a study of their idea's feasibility.

 Statistics Professor Dylan Small, PhD; Hannah McLane, MD; clinical research coordinator Jaclyn Sadicario; and clinical research coordinator Chantell Ketchem hurry to finish their idea schematics.